-FORTRUST is one of an elite few data centers worldwide to receive Tier III Gold Certification of Operational Sustainability by Uptime Institute, the global data center authority.
+Iron Mountain DEN-1, formerly FORTRUST was the first Colocation Data Center in the US to receive a Tier III Gold Certification from the Uptime Institute.
 The Uptime Institute’s tier classification system is the industry standard for certifying a data center’s functionality, capacity, availability, and operational sustainability.

 WHAT IS TIER III GOLD?

 Many data centers claim to be Tier III certified, but what does that really mean?
 When a data center is certified Tier III Constructed, it means the data center was designed and constructed to be concurrently maintainable.
 A Tier III Constructed data center requires no shutdowns for equipment replacement and maintenance.

 FORTRUST goes one step further and is Tier III Gold certified.
 A data center can only be Tier III Gold certified if it can pass an extensive assessment of management and operations; if the site location has a low risk for natural and man-made disasters; and if the building characteristics and features, like security, support data center availability.